pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

   :param callbacks: ... see below
   :param str deviceID: *unique* string to identify the device.
 See notes below.
   :param str deviceName: user-friendly name of the device
-  :param Any refcon: refernce constant to be passed to your callbacks.
+  :param Any refcon: reference constant to be passed to your callbacks.
   :return: XPLMAvionicsID

   Creates a custom Avionics device and returns an avionicsID handle (XPLMAvionicsID), which should